What’s more frustrating than a frozen Mac? One that stops working altogether.

 Updating your physical RAM, especially with an older MacBook Pro (prior to 2013 models), would help, but that can get expensive and isn’t always necessary.
 Try identifying programs that are using the most memory and swapping them for an alternative like replacing Firefox with Safari.
 Avoid using multiple programs at once when possible, and limit the number of tabs you open when browsing the Internet.

-2. Free Up Hard Drive Space
+2. Free up Disk Space

 Click on the Apple icon in the upper left corner right now, then click About This Mac and go to Storage tab.
 How much space do you have?
 To keep your MacBook Pro running at its peak, you should keep your disk drive no more than 85 percent full (source: Apple Support Communities).